StephenWhittington/rugby-world-xv/README.md

     * First I created a new app and named it and set the region.

-    * Then I logged into heroku via git with "heroku login" and connected git to the new app location using git remote.
+    * Then I logged into heroku via git with `heroku login` and connected git to the new app location using `heroku git:remote`.

     * I then created a `requirements.txt` and `Procfile`: